 But with a little creativity and determination, you can create your own ‘rustic’ furniture and decor at a fraction of the price.
 Take this bedhead for example.
-When I lived in Tassie I made one dream come true and finally purchased myself a king size bed made from reclaimed wood, unfortunately I had to sell it just a few months later to move across the country again.
-I promised myself I would get my reclaimed wood bed back somehow, but I soon realised the price tag was beyond my reach.
+When I lived in Tassie I made one dream come true and finally purchased myself a king-size bed made from reclaimed wood.
+Unfortunately, I had to sell it just a few months later to move across the country again.
+I promised myself I would get my reclaimed wood bed back somehow, but I soon realized the price tag was beyond my reach.

-After browsing pinterest and instagram and seeing the amazing results people had had with pallet wood, I decided I would try and make one of my own.
+After browsing Pinterest and Instagram and seeing the amazing results people had had with pallet wood, I decided I would try and make one of my own.
 Now I actually have something better.
 Something I made myself!
-At first I wasn’t sure if I could do it but once I got started, I realised it wasn’t that difficult and all it takes is a little motivation.
+At first, I wasn’t sure if I could do it but once I got started, I realized it wasn’t that difficult and all it takes is a little motivation.

 I’m going to share with you the step by step process I used to make this rustic pallet bed head.

 Now there are many ways to make a bed head and I am in no way a professional so I do not claim this is the best or easiest way to make a bed head, but this is how I did it.
 I read a few articles on how to do it but in the end, I simply used my head, figured it out and learned a few things along the way.

 This page contains affiliate links that could potentially earn me a commission (at no extra cost to you) if you click through and make a purchase.
 Affiliate links are how I keep this blog running, thank you.